Miguel Vargas Player Props: Dodgers vs. Cubs

 Miguel Vargas At The Plate

-- Vargas has picked up an RBI in two games this year, with multiple runs batted in once.
+- Vargas has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- In four of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.